Signaling Friends and Head-Faking Enemies Simultaneously: Balancing Goal Obfuscation and Goal Legibility: Plan Computation

-Our aim is to decrease the number of goals in the final belief of the cooperative observer \emph{while} increasing the number of goals in the final belief of the adversarial observer.

-As shown in the objective function, \eqref{eq:1}, the first term achieves goal legibility for $\mathbf{C}$, and the second term achieves goal obfuscation for $\mathbf{X}$, and $0 \leqslant \beta \leqslant 1$.
-In the first term, we minimize the number of goals for $\mathbf{C}$ and in the second term we maximize the number of goals for $\mathbf{X}$.
-Essentially, we maximize the difference between these two terms.
-This maximizes the goal legibility while maximizing the goal obfuscation, and gives a single solution that provides the maximum difference between the number of goals achieved for the two observers.
+\mysection{Objective Function} The objective function is essentially the numerator of $GD(\cdot)$ metric, i.e., .
+We skip the denominator of the $GD$ metric, as it is a constant and does not contribute to the optimization.
+This provides a single solution that achieves the maximum difference between the number of goals possible for the two observers.
 Note that, it would make sense to get the Pareto optimal solutions if we wanted to explore all the combinations of goals achieved for the two observers.
 However, that is not our objective.